-The key audit matter How the matter was addressed in our audit e Group inter alia engages in Fixed-price contracts, wherein, Our audit procedures included the following: The key audit matter the Group inter alia engages in Fixed-price contracts, wherein, venue is recognised using the percentage of completion imputed as per the input method based on the Group's timate of contract costs. the identified revenue recognition of fixed price contracts here the percentage of completion is used as a key audit atter since- there is an inherent risk and presumed fraud risk around the accuracy and existence of revenues recognised considering the customised and complex nature of these contracts and significant inputs of IT systems; application of revenue recognition using percentage of completion under accounting standard (Ind AS 115, Revenue from Contracts with customers) is complex and involves estimating the future cost-to-completion of these contracts, which is used to measure the stage of completion of the relevant performance obligation; these contracts may involve onerous obligations which requires critical assessment of foreseeable losses to be made by the Group; and at year-end, significant amount of contract assets, unearned and deferred revenue balances related to these contracts are recognised on the balance sheet.
+The key audit matter

+The Group inter alia engages in Fixed-price contracts, wherein, revenue is recognised using the percentage of completion computed as per the input method based on the Group's estimate of contract costs.

+We identified revenue recognition of fixed price contracts where the percentage of completion is used as a key audit matter since-

+- there is an inherent risk and presumed fraud risk around the accuracy and existence of revenues recognised considering the customised and complex nature of these contracts and significant inputs of IT systems; - application of revenue recognition using percentage of completion under accounting standard (Ind AS 115, Revenue from Contracts with customers) is complex and involves estimating the future cost-to-completion of these contracts, which is used to measure the stage of completion of the relevant performance obligation; - these contracts may involve onerous obligations which requires critical assessment of foreseeable losses to be made by the Group; and - at year-end, significant amount of contract assets, unearned and deferred revenue balances related to these contracts are recognised on the balance sheet.